Practical Information

 Notes on Internships

-We receive more internship applications than we can accommodate.
-If you wish to apply, please explain clearly why you are interested in Shimmer’s model and how it resonates with your own practice.
-We pay particular attention to artists working curatorially, and curators actively rethinking the role and methods of curating.
+We receive more internship applications than we can currently accommodate.
+If you wish to apply, please explain clearly why you are interested in Shimmer’s model and how it resonates with your own practice and future.
+We pay particular attention to artists working curatorially, and curators actively rethinking the role and methods of the field.

 Notes on Accessibility